 Deep breathing usually involves inhaling the clean air deeply and exhaling the bad air fully.
 When you take a deep, slow breath, you are relaxed, as oxygen flows into cells and tissues in your body.
 Your blood pressure can return to a normal level.
 Deep breathing exercises are also recommended during the day whenever you feel tired, nervous, stress, upset or depressed.
 The simplest breathing technique that works best for many people and I is the Box Breathing exercise.

 Box breathing (also known as square or square four breathing) is a very simple breathing technique.
-It is a technique to take control your breathing and help you feel calm.
+It is a technique to take control of your breathing and help you feel calm.
 Three simple steps include,

 - Inhale through your nose into your belly for 4-5 seconds